This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 Saving Money on Travel

 Stay with Family.
-Before we started traveling full time we always traveled to areas we had family.
+Before we started traveling full time we always traveled to areas we had a family.
 Because of this, we always tried to stay with family vs a hotel.
 It gave them more time with the kids and it saved us money and even on food as well.

 Travel Hacking.
 I recently read an article on travel hacking.
 While we haven't tried this yet it does seem like a great way to save money on traveling.